 Chemotherapy is a type of cancer treatment that uses drugs to kill cancer cells.
 Learn how chemotherapy works against cancer, why it causes side effects, and how it is used with other cancer treatments.

-Immunotherapy is a type of cancer treatment that helps your immune system fight cancer.
-Learn about the different types of immunotherapy, how it works against cancer, side effects that may happen, and more.
+Learn about immunotherapy, a type of cancer treatment that helps your immune system fight cancer.

 Targeted therapy is a type of cancer treatment that targets the changes in cancer cells that help them grow, divide, and spread.
-Learn about the role that targeted therapy plays in cancer treatment, how targeted therapy works against cancer, and common side effects.
+Learn how targeted therapy works against cancer and about side effects that may occur.

 Hormone therapy is a treatment that slows or stops the growth of breast and prostate cancers that use hormones to grow.
 Learn about the types of hormone therapy and side effects that may happen.

 Stem cell transplants are procedures that restore blood-forming stem cells in cancer patients who have had theirs destroyed by very high doses of chemotherapy or radiation therapy.
-Learn about the types of transplants, side effects that may occur, and how stem cell transplants are used in cancer treatment.
+Learn about the types of transplants and side effects that may occur.

-Precision medicine is an approach to cancer care that allows doctors to select treatments that are most likely to help patients based on a genetic understanding of their disease.
-Learn about the role that precision medicine plays in cancer treatment and how genetic changes in a person's cancer are identified and may be used to select treatments that are most likely to help them.
+Precision medicine helps doctors select cancer treatments that are most likely to help patients based on a genetic understanding of their disease.
+Learn about the promise of precision medicine and the role it plays in cancer treatment.